Rising business demand in 2017 meant larger and more complex cases for Law In Order.

-“Our team was manually mapping data fields and managing multiple imports and exports,” said Murali Baddula, head of e-discovery at Law In Order.
+“Our team was manually mapping data fields and managing multiple imports and exports,” said Justin Smith, Global Head of eDiscovery at Law In Order.
 “Handling multiple data footprints was becoming tedious, and our storage costs to manage these systems were adding up.”

 Law In Order had been considering Relativity Processing.
 This huge case—8.5 TB of data with nearly 32 million documents—would be the perfect opportunity to put it to the test before full adoption.

 The client company tasked Law In Order with analyzing its assets and identifying which documents belonged to the entity of the company that was sold off.

 Phillip Buglass, Consulting Lead at Law In Order, strategized about the best way to get the data in front of review teams as quickly and accurately as possible.

 “We were collecting and receiving continuous amounts of large data, so we couldn’t just hit and go,” Phillip explained.
 “With a broad collection of 32 million documents, we needed to cull junk data and only promote data relevant for review.”

 Law In Order partnered with the Relativity Customer Success team to get the 8.5 TB of case data imported into Relativity Processing.

 Then, devising a plan of attack to navigate the enormous data set, the Law In Order team started an early case assessment (ECA) workflow to promote reviewable documents to reviewers.
 By doing so, the team parsed out specific file types within personal storage files—like emails, calendar items, and contacts—and applied de-duplication to reduce the amount of data from the get-go.